 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-So, taking a quick glance at the table, what can you expect from a PC like this?
+So, taking a glance at the table, what can you expect from a PC like this one?

-Well, the short of it is — you can expect to game like you never before could at this price.
-But to expand upon that, there are three points this PC excels at: 4K gaming, streaming and VR, and upgradeability.
+Well, the short of it is — you can expect to game like never before for $1200.
+To expand upon that, there are four aspects that this PC excels at and those are 4K gaming, streaming, VR gaming and upgradeability.

 VR and Streaming

-And finally, there’s upgradeability, something we always like to take into account when building for any price range.
+Finally, there’s upgradeability, something we always like to take into account when building for any price range.
 In this case, well, let’s just say you can upgrade more or less anything you can think of.

 The PC Build